Connect with me on social media:

 My Go-To Lens

 This is the lens that I use for every session.
-It’s a telephoto lens, which means it can zoom in and out from 24mm to 70mm.
-Since 24mm is considered a wide angle focal length, it’s great for shooting photos in small rooms.
+It’s a telephoto lens, which means it can zoom in and out from 28mm to 70mm.
+Since 28mm is considered a wide angle focal length, it’s great for shooting photos in small rooms.
+Just be careful not to stand too close to your subjects when shooting at 28mm or they’ll look distorted.
+When I’m close to my subjects, I like to be as close to 70mm as possible.
+The 70mm focal length is also great for those close-up details like baby’s fingers and eyelashes.

 Prime Wide Angle Lens